-The studio on Rue Ferou in Paris was the home that Man Ray shared with his wife Juliet for twenty-five years.
-The couple lived and worked there from 1951 until the artist's death in 1976.
-Juliet preserved the studio as homage to her late husband.
-Studio Man Ray includes a series of photographs taken in the studio in 1983 and 1985 by San Francisco photographer Ira Nowinski, capturing the web of work, art, and life created by Man Ray and preserved by Juliet.
-Nowinski recalls "Man's presence was everywhere - looking over my shoulder, behind a mirror - and every time I returned I found that some of the objects had mysteriously re-arranged themselves, creating new possibilities and new layers to be discovered."
+In photographs taken between 1983 and 1985 in Man Ray’s Paris studio, Ira Nowinski captured the complex web of work, art, and life created by Man Ray and preserved by his wife Juliet Browner.
+Nowinski recalls “Man’s presence was everywhere – looking over my shoulder, behind a mirror – and every time I returned I found that some of the objects had mysteriously re-arranged themselves, creating new possibilities and new layers to be discovered.”

 The Paris studio on Rue Férou was the home that Man Ray shared with his wife Juliet for twenty-five years.
 The couple lived and worked there from 1951 until the artist’s death in 1976.
 Juliet preserved the studio as homage to her late husband, only allowing a select number of people access.
 All of Man Ray’s studios-in America and France-shared the same qualities: living and working spaces were inseparable; objects, paintings, photographs, and books formed a total installation; the placement and order of each detail was supremely important.